mjmiller41/sushi-near-me/_places/kusshi-sushi-westpost-arlington-va.md

   name: "Kusshi Sushi WestPost"
   type: Restaurant
   links: https://www.kusshisushi.com/
 description: "Japanese restaurant in Aurora Highlands offering sushi, sashimi, and ramen for dine-in and takeout.
 There are also happy hour drinks.
-The menu includes healt..."
+The menu includes healthy choices and small plates, as well as beer, wine, sake, and cocktails.
+Popular items include the takoyaki, spicy tuna roll, and 12-piece nigiri assortment.
+Open for lunch and dinner, the venue has a welcoming atmosphere with a bar, outdoor seating, and high chairs for kids.
+Reviews often mention the presentation of the food and say the service is excellent.
+Kusshi Sushi WestPost serves delicious sushi in Arlington, Virginia.
+Try fresh Japanese dishes for a great dining experience.
+Available for takeout, delivery, lunch, and dinner."
 place_id: ChIJHfgx4Z23t4kRIEGmxxJOnwQ
 photos:
   - name: >-